ReviveToday/website/dmca-takedown.md

 Please understand that this website is not operated as part of a business or organisation.
 This website is run by an individual, and as such instantaneous responses is not a service we can provide.
 Please be understanding of this when filing a request, we will endeavor to respond as soon as we can possibly verify and react to the request.
 Requests should be dealt with swiftly, but can take a long time to be processed due to the single-manned nature.

-Should you wish to file a Digital Millennium Copyright Act (DMCA) takedown request, please email [admin@revive.today](mailto:admin@revive.today) with the subject starting ‘\[DMCA\] …’ detailing your request.
+Should you wish to file a Digital Millennium Copyright Act (DMCA) takedown request, please [visit the Contact Us form](https://revive.today/contact) and select 'DMCA', and detail your request.
 We will need you to provide the following details:

 *   The company or organisation you belong to, or are representing.
 *   The Copyright law(s) of which have been breached.